Leigan0/CV/README.md

 #### Great collaborator
 During my Makers experience I have had the opportunity to work as a team on technical projects.
-The project weeks have been the most rewarding and enjoyable weeks on the course.

-Within my final project our focus was 'to learn a new thing'.
+Within my final project our focus was to learn new things.
 I contributed several tutorials to our group book to share group learning, and to pass on to others, and received postive feedback from all team members during the project.

+As part of the project I volunteered to run several retro's for the group to reflect on the project so far, and make some actionable plans for the following day.
+This helped the group focus on delivering value.

 ## Education